Simply LaKita

 Step 4: Bake

-Cover tightly with foil (spray the inside of the foil with cooking spray so the cheese doesn't stick) and bake at 350°F for 45 minutes.
-Uncover and bake an additional 10-15 minutes until the cheese is bubbly, golden, and slightly browned at the edges.
+Cover tightly with foil (spray the underside so the cheese doesn't stick when you uncover it) and bake at 350°F for 45 minutes.
+Uncover and bake an additional 10-15 minutes until bubbly and golden.
+See the FAQ below for exact timing if you're baking at a different temperature, from frozen, or in a different size pan.

 Overhead view of baked lasagna in square white baking dish on black tile surface.